Create Modal

 Properties:

-- This section allows you to configure constraints and validation for each field.
+- This section allows you to configure constraints and validation rules for each field.
+You can add various properties such as

 Not Null